GingerNinja23/ipop-documentation/Multihop-Routing.md

 In SocialVPN mode, IPOP allows multihop routing.
 This allows any node can send IP packet to any other node even though there is no direct P2P connection.
-At this point, multihop only allows IPv6 packet, since this addressing practically guarantees the uniqueness of address of every nodes.
+At this point, multihop only allows IPv6 packet, since only this addressing practically guarantees the uniqueness of address of every nodes.

 1. Multihop Configuration

+To enable the multihop, you should specify below configuration in config file.

 ```
     "multihop": True, #